alephalpha0/rootofpi.me/content/blog/2020-08-23-clarity-statement.md

----
-layout: post
-title: Clarity Statement
+Title: Clarity Statement
+Date: 2020-08-23 02:34
+Category: Blog
-tags: [methful life, manifesto, space cowboy, queer not gay]
+Tags: methful life, manifesto, space cowboy, queer not gay
-date: 2020-08-23
-time: 02:34:37 -0500
-excerpt: This is my story.
+Summary: This is my story.
 There are many like it, but this one is mine.
-location: Aboard the good ship replicantArray.
+Location: Aboard the good ship replicantArray
----
+Status: Published

 > '9 times out of 10, our hearts just get dissolved.
 I want a better place, or just a better way to fall.' -- Issac Brock.